 In June I attended the interdisciplinary ‘Expressing the Earth’ gathering on Seil Island.
 After a life-affirming few days of talks, walks and conversations, many disparate parts of my life and work began to emerge as parts of a coherent whole that had not revealed itself to me in quite the same way before.
 I left energised and inspired, for the first time in a long time, to reflect, to write and to re-connect with that which is important to me.
 This essay is a reflection on that experience, tracing both my own journey into geopoetics and the contours of an emerging creative practice.

-I’m an ethnologist.
+I am an ethnologist.
 Ethnology is a form of interdisciplinary anthropological research and practice that, at its heart, seeks to understand how we, as humans, make life meaningful.
-We might describe it as the study of how communities (ethnoi) make sense of themselves to themselves in particular places through cultural memory and creative expression .
-Often, the focus of ethnological study is on our relationship with the past and how we make sense of it in the present; as such, ethnology has been closely associated with its sister discipline of folklore and the study of local traditional culture as a creative expression of place .
+We might describe it as the study of how communities (ethnoi) make sense of themselves to themselves in particular places through cultural memory and creative expression.
+Often, the focus of ethnological study is on our relationship with the past and how we make sense of it in the present.
+Historically, ethnology has been closely associated with its sister discipline of folklore and the study of local traditional culture.
+As a practice, ethnology values human relationships and emotional connections, recognises the diversity of human experience and understands the importance of our ecological connection to place.

-In Scotland - in part a response to the cultural and political context in the aftermath of the 2014 referendum and ongoing debates in arts, culture and higher education - a group of ethnologists and creative practitioners have begun to explore the potential of a ‘creative ethnology’ outwith the strictures of the university .
+Here in Scotland - in part a response to the cultural and political context in the aftermath of the 2014 referendum, and ongoing debates in arts, culture and higher education - a group of ethnologists and creative practitioners have begun to explore the potential of a ‘creative ethnology’ outwith the strictures of the university.
 Implicit in the notion of creative ethnology is a creative practice.
-As ethnologist Ullrich Kockel has previously noted, Kenneth White insisted on the need not only for a ‘new philosophy of poetry,’ but a ‘new poetic anthropology’ .
+As ethnologist Ullrich Kockel has previously noted, Kenneth White insisted on the need not only for a ‘new philosophy of poetry,’ but a ‘new poetic anthropology’.
 ‘The real work,’ White writes, ‘consists in changing the categories, grounding a new anthropology, moving towards a new experience of the earth and of life.’
 ‘To be truly creative,’ writes Norman Bissell,

-Many of us will be able to bring to mind a moment or meaningful encounter in our lives – perhaps a piece of art or literature, a live performance, being in nature, a chance meeting, a discovery, being together, solitude – that has stuck with us, that caused us to think differently, to see the world in a new way.
+Many of us will be able to bring to mind a moment or meaningful encounter in our lives – perhaps a piece of art or literature, a live performance, being in nature, a chance meeting, a discovery, being together, solitude – that has stuck with us; something that has caused us to think differently or to see the world in a new way.
 We began the conversation at Expressing the Earth by inviting participants to reflect upon and share such an experience.
-We talked about Nan Shepherd’s ‘unheralded moments of revelation’ in her journey into The Living Mountain (1977) and Neil Gunn’s ‘moments of sheer unconditional delight' .
-In The Atom of Delight (1956), Gunn writes about his quest for
+We talked about Nan Shepherd’s ‘unheralded moments of revelation’ in her journey into The Living Mountain (1977) and Neil Gunn’s ‘moments of sheer unconditional delight'.
+In The Atom of Delight (1956), Gunn reflects on his quest for

 While we may find it difficult to express the full meaning of such encounters in everyday language, for many, these are the most meaningful and significant of our lives.
-As an ethnologist, I’m interested in these moments, these heightened aesthetic experiences that re-frames or affirms our perception of the world and our relationship to it.
+As an ethnologist, I am interested in these moments, these heightened aesthetic experiences that re-frame or affirm our perception of the world and our relationship to it.
 A ‘heightened aesthetic experience’ is understood here not in the sense of a matter of judgement or taste, but rather - as opposed to the anaesthetic experience – as one in which our senses are operating at their peak, when we are present in the current moment with heightened awareness, when we are fully alive.

-My own PhD research - which I have been revisiting recently through a geopoetic lens - explored the aesthetics and poetics of the traditional ballad .
-Rather than focusing on a collection of folklore ‘texts’, I was interested in the embodied aesthetic experience of performance - in this case, the shivers, tingles, and chills we sometimes experience listening to unaccompanied traditional song:
+My own PhD research - which I have been revisiting recently through a geopoetic lens - explored the aesthetics and poetics of the traditional ballad.
+Rather than focusing on a collection of folklore ‘texts’, I was interested in the embodied aesthetic experience of performance: in this case, the shivers, tingles, and chills we sometimes experience listening to unaccompanied traditional song.
+Traveller ballad singer and storyteller Sheila Stewart (1937 – 2014), describes it like this:

+On these occasions, words and music, singer and listeners, past and present fuse together in the living present, unlocking layers of imagination, memory and meaning.
 In order to make sense of such experiences, we reach for metaphor - for poetic language - to create and re-create meaning.
-Metaphor has poetic power precisely because it re-connects abstract thought with embodied experience, providing ‘a grounding we often fail to see precisely because it is so pervasive and fundamental' .
-The philosopher Mark Johnson makes the case that all metaphors are grounded in our visceral experience; it is through our bodily perceptions, movements, senses and emotions that meaning becomes possible.
+Metaphor has poetic power precisely because it re-connects abstract thought with embodied experience, providing a grounding we often fail to see precisely because it is so pervasive and fundamental.
+The philosopher Mark Johnson makes the case that all metaphors are grounded in our visceral experience and explains that it is through our bodily perceptions, movements, senses and emotions that meaning becomes possible.
 That is to say, all aspects of meaning-making are fundamentally aesthetic.

-A richly poetic example of creative ‘thinking by metaphor’ is the Spanish Frederico Garcia Lorca’s ‘Theory and Play of the Duende’ (1933).
+A richly poetic example of creative ‘thinking by metaphor’ is the Spanish Frederico Garcia Lorca’s lecture, ‘Theory and Play of the Duende,’ first delivered in Argentina in 1933, reflecting on artistic inspiration and creation.
 The elusive duende is a metaphor that reaches to make sense of a heightened aesthetic experience in response to expressive art, in this case, cante jondo or deep song.
 Lorca describes it as

-The duende is the ‘mysterious force that everyone feels and no philosopher has explained,’ and ‘draws close to places where forms fuse in a yearning beyond visible expression' .
-The duende, of course, appealed to folklorist Hamish Henderson as an idea that contained all that he found difficult to express about the inexpressible and elemental qualities of traditional folk culture .
-Henderson noted that in Scotland, the Travellers have an expression, the conyach, which is used to describe the intangible creative power which can release the affective power of a song or tune .
+The duende is the ‘mysterious force that everyone feels and no philosopher has explained,’ and ‘draws close to places where forms fuse in a yearning beyond visible expression.'
+The duende, of course, appealed to folklorist Hamish Henderson as an idea that contained all that he found difficult to express about the inexpressible and elemental qualities of traditional folk culture.
+Henderson noted that in Scotland, the Travellers have an expression which corresponds with the duende - the conyach – which is used to describe the intangible creative power which can release the affective power of a song or tune.

 We might say we are ‘deeply moved’ by such an experience.
-The metaphorical expression ‘moved’ is semantically related to ‘motion,’ and also, interestingly, to ‘emotion,’ suggesting a kind of journey or transformation.
+The metaphorical expression ‘moved’ is semantically related to ‘motion,’ which suggests a kind of journey or transformation.
+It is also related, interestingly, to ‘emotion.’
 This raises the question of experienced subjectivity: the human capacity to feel and to be aware of that which is being felt as being meaningful and significant.
 The term ‘deeply’ is based on the belief that human meanings exist not on a single plane but on a spectrum, ranging from the trivial to the profound.
 The new position to which we are moved, metaphorically, is ‘deep.’
 The metaphorical use of ‘depth’ suggests something that cannot be seen clearly when we are positioned at the surface - something perhaps only surmised or fathomed vaguely, leaving room for ambiguity and imagination.
 When that which is hidden is suddenly seen, we are struck by meanings resonant with a sense of that which is most real to us: our consciousness of ourselves as being in and of the world.
-It is on these occasions that we become aware, if only fleetingly, that we are here, that we are alive, that we are connected.
+It is on these occasions that we become aware, if only fleetingly, that we are here, that we are alive, that we are together, that we are connected.

 Into the Field

 What is the relationship between our embodied experience and perception, and the language we use to express it?
 Is it possible to express essential reality in human language?
-I came later to discover that these are the very questions of geopoetics .
+I came later to discover that ‘these are the very questions of geopoetics’, as outlined by Tony McManus in his book The Radical Field.

 I visualise geopoetics as the rigorous pursuit of clarity of thought, chasing those flashes of insight, creativity and connection, but always grounded in my embodied, aesthetic experience of being-in-the-world.
 It requires a slowing down, a time for quiet reflection, and paying close attention.
 I can remember the very moment geopoetics first made sense to me.
 I was on an escape from academia to Oldshoremore beach in North West Sutherland, just south of Cape Wrath.
 The experience of being in this open, lunar, treeless landscape is, for me, like pressing a giant re-set button.
 I was out for a barefoot walk along the beach one evening when the setting sun hit the water, and remembered White's poem, 'A High Blue Day on Scalpay':